Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Structures within a cell such as ribosomes, endoplasmic reticulum, etc.

 Answer is D: Organelles are not glands.
-They are structures within a cell.
+They are structures within a cell. - To what does the term “integral protein” refer?

 A. To proteins that lie within the plasma membrane of a cell